 How to Apply

-UBC Sauder Continuing Business Studies is accepting applications for the Fall 2022 program from November 15, 2021 to June 30, 2022.
+UBC Sauder Continuing Business Studies is currently accepting applications for the Fall 2022 program from November 15, 2021 to June 30, 2022.
 The program is capped at 30 students; to avoid disappointment, we encourage you to apply well in advance of the deadlines.

 - Early Bird Deadline: May 31, 2022.
 (Apply early to win a free copy of a top introductory BI book! *)